tarushnandan4-byte/Saas-customer-churn-revenue-risk-analysis/README.md

 ---

+---

-## 🔒 License & Copyright
+## 🔒 Copyright & Terms of Use

-This project is licensed under the **CC BY-NC-ND 4.0** License — see the [LICENSE](LICENSE) file for full details.

 © 2026 Tarush Nandan.
-All rights reserved.
+All Rights Reserved.

+Unauthorised copying, downloading for re-use, modification, republication, or commercial distribution of this project and its assets is strictly prohibited.